-- Ideological or racial beliefs in seven cases. - Evidence of fixation in 11 cases. - Aggressive narcissism traits in 23 cases. - Threats or concerning communication in 22 cases. - Had elicited others' concern in 22 cases, 13 specifically about safety.
+- Ideological or beliefs based on skin color in seven cases. - Evidence of fixation in 11 cases. - Aggressive narcissism traits in 23 cases. - Threats or concerning communication in 22 cases. - Had elicited others' concern in 22 cases, 13 specifically about safety.